-- · The Friends of Marlfields raise money for the school in its own right and all donations received are declared through the statutory accounts in donations received. - There are staff members who are trustees of the academy and all related party relationships are again declared in the statutory accounts.
-For connected organisations including related party relationships, trustees are asked to declare any pecuniary interest or conflict of interest at each meeting and a register of business interests is maintained. - The school is not part of any formal federation but collaborates with a number of schools to drive improvement and share good practice.
-The school is also part of the CeCP (Congleton educational Community Partnership), a grouping of twelve Primary schools and two Secondary schools in Congleton.
-This body has formed a charitable company limited by guarantee (Charity number: 1150460) to further education in the district.
-This body arranges to share good practice through: - 1.
-Networking groups (for example the School Business Managers, SENCos and curriculum leaders). - 2.
-Additional opportunities for the children (such as sports competitions). - Shared staff training.
-Collaboration to share good practice and improve the quality of teaching, learning and leadership. - 5.
-CeCP also employs a part time partnership manager to assist management of the partnership.
-The school pays an amount per pupil to be part of the CeCP; no income is received from it. - 6.
-The Chair is a member of the Cheshire East Schools Forum and Chair of CEAGB. - 7.
-The Academy is a member of the Aspirer Teaching Alliance in Macclesfield.
+- The Friends of Marlfields raise money for the school in its own right and all donations received are declared through the statutory accounts in donations received. - There are staff members who are trustees of the academy and all related party relationships are again declared in the statutory accounts.
+For connected organisations including related party relationships, trustees are asked to declare any pecuniary interest or conflict of interest at each meeting and a register of business interests is maintained. - The school is not part of any formal federation but collaborates with a number of schools to drive improvement and share good practice. - The Chair is a member of the Cheshire East Schools Forum and Chair of CEAGB. - The Academy is a member of the Aspirer Teaching Alliance in Macclesfield